Don’t miss the downtown financial district on your trip to Toronto. There are some great restaurants and architecture.

 Make sure to walk by City Hall, at 100 Queen Street West, designed by Finnish architect Viljo Revell and opened in 1965.
 The Old City Hall building is also worth a walk-by at Queen and Bay.
 On the way, stop at The Bay or the Hudson’s Bay Company, the famous department store.
 You can buy items with the signature colors of the original point blankets consisting of a green, red, yellow and indigo stripe on a white background.
 If you see me wearing a summer straw hat in Chicago with those colors you will know where I bought it.

-The Thompson Hotel: Close to the Financial District, at 550 Wellington St., is the Thompson Hotel which is a newer, larger property you might enjoy.
+The 1 Hotel Toronto (formerly The Thompson Hotel): Close to the Financial District, at 550 Wellington St., is the 1 Hotel Toronto which is a newer, larger property you might enjoy.
 This is a contemporary boutique hotel located not far from the convention center and the Entertainment District.
 It has a very sleek, contemporary lobby, two restaurants and a popular rooftop bar.
 The bar is open to hotel guests and members only!

 St Lawrence Market: Not far from the Financial District, at 92-95 Front Street.
 Don’t miss this two-level covered market that dates from 1850.
 Here you will find produce, fresh meats, fish and cheeses, chocolates, local wines from Wine Country Merchants and Everyday Gourmet, a coffee roaster serving good coffee drinks.
 I would definitely try Buster’s Sea Cove for a seafood lunch.
 Across the street is an enclosed farmers market that is open on Saturdays during the summer growing season.